Our Lady of the Good Event (Parañaque): Pontifical Coronation

-Diocesan Shrine & Patroness of Parañaque
+Diocesan Shrine and Patroness of Parañaque

-On August 10, 2012, celebrating her 387th enthronement anniversary and feast day, a decree of Pope Benedict XVI, with approval of Jesse E. Mercado, the bishop of the Diocese of Parañaque, stated that the Cathedral Parish of St. Andrew would be the "Diocesan Shrine of Nuestra Señora del Buen Suceso de Palanyag".
+On August 10, 2012, during her 387th enthronement anniversary celebration, the Cathedral Parish of St. Andrew was declared the Diocesan Shrine of Nuestra Señora del Buen Suceso de Palanyag through a decree approved by the Roman Catholic Diocese of Parañaque.

-On her 12th canonical coronation anniversary on September 8, 2012, the Diocese of Parañaque declared Our Lady of Good Event of Parañaque as the official Patroness of the City of Parañaque.
-The Mass was attended by Parañaque City government officials and lay people.
+On September 8, 2012, the Diocese of Parañaque officially declared Our Lady of the Good Event of Parañaque as the Patroness of the City of Parañaque.